 “I still remember my first day and the beauty of the gardens — it looked like heaven to me and I knew it was the right place for me even on that first day.
 I recall meeting the director for the first time and saying that I wasn’t interested in the chickens; I worked at the school for four years after graduating and actually ended up teaching courses in poultry!”
-Reiter said with a laugh.
+Reiter said during an interview in 2011.
 “I remember meeting my roommate who had the same name as me, but we came from very different backgrounds.
 I grew up on a farm in Pennsylvania; I wasn’t very familiar with big cities.
 We were told to bring at least one long dress for special occasions.
 My mother told my roommate it was the first long dress I ever had — that was a little embarrassing, but mother meant well.”

 Reiter also kept a small memento of her time at the Pennsylvania School of Horticulture for the decades since departing the school, which she happily shared with fellow alums, current students, and visitors for years to come — a small silver pin that will become part of Temple University Ambler’s “Hilda Justice Artifacts Collection,” a rich overview of the campus’ history displayed through yearbooks, photos, tools, diaries, documents, and other memorabilia donated or loaned to the campus to celebrate Ambler’s 100th year, which will be on display in the Hilda Justice Building.